MAkexander/SimpleJDBC/README.txt

  - SimpleJDBC -

-Two simple classes to use you're MySQL-Database in Java (Please make sure to have mySQL and the mySQL Notifier installed)
+Two simple classes to use you're MySQL-Database in Java (Please make sure to have mySQL and the mySQL Notifier installed, and included this jar file to your project: https://mvnrepository.com/artifact/com.mysql/mysql-connector-j/8.0.33)

 Here's a quick cheat sheed for the MySQL stuff: